-The stakes are high: Google's acceptance rate is estimated between 0.2% to 0.5%, with roughly 20,000 hires from over 3 million annual applicants, while fewer than 5% of candidates who reach Meta's onsite walk away with an offer.
+The stakes are high.
+Google's acceptance rate is estimated between 0.2% to 0.5%, with roughly 20,000 hires from over 3 million annual applicants, while fewer than 5% of candidates who reach Meta's onsite walk away with an offer.

 This guide breaks down what FAANG actually evaluates at senior levels and gives you concrete preparation steps that work for experienced engineers.